 - Make Friends with Others who Love Sewing – There are many people who share a love of sewing and with classes and clubs that are around, it can be a great way to meet others with the same interests in sewing that you have.
 If there isn’t anything in your area already, think about setting up a sewing club where several people get together with their sewing machines and exchange ideas, patterns and just socialize and sew together.

 - Decide on a Budget – Knowing how much you can spend on a sewing machine is helpful in narrowing the many choices that are available.
 With so many styles and brand names available to choose from, it can be really overwhelming to try and figure out which is the right one for you.
 Having a budget in place can help get rid of the models that are higher than what you want to spend.
 The idea is to buy the best sewing machine that you can afford but don’t spend more than you can afford.
-You can always get a high-end machine later on if you find that you do a lot of sewing and want to continue to improve your skills.
+You’ll find that the best sewing machine brands will benefit your budget by keeping you from purchasing a frustrating and unusable machine You can always get a high-end machine later on if you find that you do a lot of sewing and want to continue to improve your skills.

 - What Attachments does the Machine Have?- Finding out what kind of attachments a sewing machine offers is a priority when looking for the right one for your needs.
 A good selection of presser feet always makes a big difference in your sewing capabilities.
 Some attachments come as standard features of the machine and others are bought separately.
 Some examples of good attachments to look for are: